OICR/softeng-blog/_posts/henry_zhao/2019-03-06-Implement-Stardust.md

 ### Conclusion

 Although my implementation doesn't cover many real scenarios, there is no doubt that stardust has a better rendering performance than d3.
-A fully replacement of d3 will never happen in a real world due to the all the powerful components d3 provided and the advantages of svg in event handling.
-D3 are also a good complementary for Stardust(WebGL).
-A mix of the two in applications is recommended by the creator of Stardust: d3 being used to render a scatterplot’s axes and handle interactions such as range selections, but Stardust used to render and animate the points.
+Nevertheless, Stardust doesn't aim at replacing d3, but more at improving performance in rendering and animating points.
+The creator of Stardust actually recommends d3 being used to render a scatterplot’s axes and handle interactions such as range selections, but Stardust used to render and animate the points.